‹ Back to Insights

 With demands for higher fuel efficiency already creating the need for lighter vehicles, the race is on to pull as much weight out as possible.
 Autonomous driving cars are right around the corner.
 We're already seeing significant additions to currently available vehicles due to innovations coming from modifications that will be required to make cars autonomous and safe.
 The average sensor suite package will add about 400 pounds to the weight of the car, not to mention the nearly 1000 pounds added by the battery packs themselves.
 This additional weight must be compensated for to even get back to the original efficiency of a vehicle built with standard materials.

 The most logical place to look at reducing weight is the material used to construct the cars.
-One of the things that set the automotive industry apart from other sectors that are looking for new advanced materials is the concern with production rate.
+One thing that sets the automotive industry apart from other sectors that are looking for new advanced materials is the concern with production rate.
 Margins are not very high on vehicles, relatively speaking, so volume is paramount.

 quality-vs-rate

 In this infographic, you can see that automotive manufacturers think very similarly to companies that produce consumer goods.
 It's not that quality is of no concern; major auto OEMs tell us that just one warranty claim (e.g., poorly performing powertrain sealants) translates into seven lost new car sales.
-So quality is an economic calculation where production managers are pressed to keep vehicles coming off the lines at enormous rates.
+So, quality is an economic calculation, and production managers are pressed to keep vehicles coming off the lines at enormous rates.
 Therefore, efficiency is crucial.

 With lightweighting concerns taking precedence in this environment and forcing auto manufacturers to adopt new strategies to keep up current production rates and efficiencies, new materials are being brought in to carry the load.
-This inevitably creates changes, both big and small, to the manufacturing process.
+This inevitably creates big and small changes to the manufacturing process.

 New Process and New Perspective